 The same kind of principles can work in the kitchen too.
 It’s also an area that requires practicality.
 Think spilt drinks and dropped food.
 So, you’re going to want to work with a material that’s super easy to clean.
 Like tile!
 Tile in the kitchen always looks great, and it’s super simple to clean up on a regular basis too.

 While we’re on the topic of eating spaces, we should cover off your outdoor dining area too.
 While it’s likely you’ll carry the tile from your kitchen into the dining room, this won’t work for the outside.
 So, you’re going to want to work with patio paving instead.
-It’s a great choice for practical reasons, especially compared to something like stone.
-Plus, it’s practical and looks stylish too!
+It’s an excellent choice for practical reasons, especially compared to something like stone.
+Plus, it’s functional and looks stylish too!

 Then it’s on to your main living area.
 Now, your choice here will depend on both your personal taste and your lifestyle.
 Because if you’re generally quite clean and tidy and you want to be cosy; carpet can work.
 But if you have kids and you really want to keep things practical, you will find that wood will work better.
 So it’s entirely up to you!